AlessandroTaglieri/ADM-HW3/README.md

 Index3: It's like index1.
 Here, every document can contain respective word also in title and music sections. <br>
 * **index_utils.py**
 Containing functions that we used for creating indexes.
 These functions allow to create different tsv files that we used to create different indexes about all search engines.<br>
+We have three different tsv file that we save in three different directory. <br>
+tsv= it contains all tsv files with no-preprocessed texts. <br>
+tsv_correct= it contains all tsv files with preprocessed texts. <br>
+tsv_correct2= it contains all tsv files with preprocessed texts.
+It contains also duplicate words.
+It's necessary about search3 to calculate TfIdf values. <br>
 * **exercise_4.py**
 Containing the implementation of the algorithm that solves problem 4. </br>
 * **README.md**